GoogleCloudPlatform/gradle-appengine-plugin/README.md

 pointing to your current Google App Engine SDK installation.
 In case you have both variables set the system property takes precedence over the environment variable.
 Alternatively, you can choose to automatically download the SDK by setting the convention property `downloadSdk` to `true`.
-This option requires you to specify the SDK version you want to use by setting the configuration `gaeSdk`.
+This option requires you to specify the SDK version you want to use by setting the configuration `appengineSdk`.

     dependencies {
-        gaeSdk 'com.google.appengine:appengine-java-sdk:1.7.3'
+        appengineSdk 'com.google.appengine:appengine-java-sdk:1.8.6'
     }

 ## Tasks

 The App Engine plugin defines the following tasks:

-* `gaeConfigureBackends`: Dynamically updates settings in `backends.xml` without having to stop the backend.
+* `appengineConfigureBackends`: Dynamically updates settings in `backends.xml` without having to stop the backend.
 The setting is defined by the project property `setting`.
-* `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.
+* `appengineCronInfo`: Verifies and prints the scheduled task (cron) configuration.
-* `gaeDeleteBackend`: Deletes the indicated backend.
+* `appengineDeleteBackend`: Deletes the indicated backend.
 The backend is defined by the project property `backend`.
-* `gaeDownloadApp`: Retrieves the most current version of your application.
+* `appengineDownloadApp`: Retrieves the most current version of your application.
-* `gaeDownloadSdk`: Downloads and sets Google App Engine SDK.
+* `appengineDownloadSdk`: Downloads and sets Google App Engine SDK.
-* `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
+* `appengineEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
-* `gaeExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.
+* `appengineExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.
-* `gaeFunctionalTest`: Runs the tests from `functionalTest` source set against a local development server started in daemon mode.
+* `appengineFunctionalTest`: Runs the tests from `functionalTest` source set against a local development server started in daemon mode.
-* `gaeListBackends`: Lists all the backends configured for the app specified in `appengine-web.xml`.
+* `appengineListBackends`: Lists all the backends configured for the app specified in `appengine-web.xml`.
-* `gaeLogs`: Retrieves log data for the application running on App Engine.
+* `appengineLogs`: Retrieves log data for the application running on App Engine.
-* `gaeRollback`: Undoes a partially completed update for the given application.
+* `appengineRollback`: Undoes a partially completed update for the given application.
-* `gaeRollbackBackend`: Rolls back a backend update that was interrupted by the user or stopped due to a configuration error.
+* `appengineRollbackBackend`: Rolls back a backend update that was interrupted by the user or stopped due to a configuration error.
 The backend is defined by the project property `backend`.
-* `gaeRun`: Starts a local development server running your project code.
+* `appengineRun`: Starts a local development server running your project code.
 By default the WAR file is created, exploded and used as web application directory each time you run this task.
 This behavior can be changed by setting the convention property `warDir`.
-* `gaeStartBackend`: Sets the backend state to `START`, allowing it to receive HTTP requests.
+* `appengineStartBackend`: Sets the backend state to `START`, allowing it to receive HTTP requests.
 The backend is defined by the project property `backend`.
-* `gaeStop`: Stops the local development server.
+* `appengineStop`: Stops the local development server.
-* `gaeStopBackend`: Sets the backend state to `STOP` and shuts down any running instances.
+* `appengineStopBackend`: Sets the backend state to `STOP` and shuts down any running instances.
 The backend is defined by the project property `backend`.
-* `gaeUpdateAllBackends`: Creates or updates all backends configured in `backends.xml`.
+* `appengineUpdateAllBackends`: Creates or updates all backends configured in `backends.xml`.
-* `gaeUpdateBackend`: Creates or updates backend configured in `backends.xml`.
+* `appengineUpdateBackend`: Creates or updates backend configured in `backends.xml`.
 The backend is defined by the project property `backend`.
-* `gaeUpdateCron`: Updates the schedule task (cron) configuration for the app, based on the cron.xml file.
+* `appengineUpdateCron`: Updates the schedule task (cron) configuration for the app, based on the cron.xml file.
-* `gaeUpdateDos`: Updates the DoS protection configuration for the app, based on the dos.xml file.
+* `appengineUpdateDos`: Updates the DoS protection configuration for the app, based on the dos.xml file.
-* `gaeUpdateIndexes`: Updates datastore indexes in App Engine to include newly added indexes.
+* `appengineUpdateIndexes`: Updates datastore indexes in App Engine to include newly added indexes.
-* `gaeUpdateQueues`: Updates the task queue configuration (queue.xml) in App Engine.
+* `appengineUpdateQueues`: Updates the task queue configuration (queue.xml) in App Engine.
-* `gaeUpdate`: Uploads files for an application given the application's root directory.
+* `appengineUpdate`: Uploads files for an application given the application's root directory.
 The application ID and version are taken from the appengine-web.xml file.
-* `gaeUpdateAll`: Uploads your application to App Engine and updates all backends by running the task `gaeUpdate` and `gaeUpdateAllBackends`.
+* `appengineUpdateAll`: Uploads your application to App Engine and updates all backends by running the task `appengineUpdate` and `appengineUpdateAllBackends`.
-* `gaeVacuumIndexes`: Deletes unused indexes in App Engine server.
+* `appengineVacuumIndexes`: Deletes unused indexes in App Engine server.
-* `gaeVersion`: Prints detailed version information about the SDK, Java and the operating system.
+* `appengineVersion`: Prints detailed version information about the SDK, Java and the operating system.

 ## Project layout

-The GAE plugin uses the same layout as the [Gradle War plugin](http://gradle.org/docs/current/userguide/war_plugin.html).
+The App Engine plugin uses the same layout as the [Gradle War plugin](http://gradle.org/docs/current/userguide/war_plugin.html).
 The only difference is the addition of the `functionalTest` source set
-(located in `src/functionalTest` by default) which is used by the `gaeFunctionalTest` task.
+(located in `src/functionalTest` by default) which is used by the `appengineFunctionalTest` task.

 ## Convention properties

-The GAE plugin defines the following convention properties in the `gae` closure:
+The App Engine plugin defines the following convention properties in the `appengine` closure:

 * `httpAddress`: The IP address for the local development server (if server is to be accessed from network).
 Default is localhost.
 * `httpPort`: The TCP port which local development server should listen for HTTP requests on (defaults to 8080).